 - Pre-existing immunity.
 If you’ve been exposed to a certain virus before, your immune system may recognize it earlier, which can shorten the incubation period.

 Once you have the influenza virus, you can spread it to other people about a day before you first notice symptoms.

 Remember, the average incubation period for the flu is about two days.
 So, if you come into contact with virus on Saturday morning, you can potentially start spreading it to others by Sunday evening.
 And by Monday afternoon, you’ll likely start feeling the dreaded body aches that come with the flu.

 Viral shedding refers to the release of the virus from your body into your surrounding environment.
 It tends to peak during your first day experiencing symptoms.
 This means you’re usually most contagious on this day.
-Once you develop symptoms, you’ll still be contagious for another five to seven days.
+Once you develop symptoms, you’ll still be contagious for another

 Children, older adults, and those with a weakened immune system may be contagious for a longer period of time.